akshayaashok11/Blog-Application/README.md

 # Blog-Web-Application
-This is a blog web application created using Node.js, Express.js, EJS, HTML, CSS (Bootstrap Framework), JavaScript.
+This is a blog web application created using Node.js, Express.js, EJS, HTML, CSS (Bootstrap Framework), JavaScript and MongoDB.

 The application has the following features: